 To toast the bread

 - Spread the bread across the baking tray and bake in the oven for 15 minutes, turning the cubes halfway through.
-Keep an eye on the bread, you don't want it too dark, just golden and crispy
+Keep an eye on it, you don't want it too dark, just a light golden colour with a crispy texture.

 For the salad